 London.
 Mon 15 Jul 2019

-day, Extinction Rebellion process to their site for the next three days
+all day, Extinction Rebellion process to their site for the next

-the rear of the procession the yacht Polly Higgins, named for the environmental
+at the rear of the procession the yacht Polly Higgins, named for the

-a protest against the violence shown to the protesters by police when making
+in a protest against the violence shown to the protesters by police

-and after taking a few more pictures of the marchers I left and caught a
+Road, and after taking a few more pictures of the marchers I left and

 XR call for Ecocide Law

 Royal Courts of Justice, London.
 Mon 15 Jul 2019

 The yacht Polly Higgins with the message 'Act Now' in front of the